complexorganizations/code-snippets/.github/README.md

 Is everything released under a Creative Commons license?
 - Everything on this repo is open source and licensed under the Apache 2.0 license.

+What can be copied from this repo?
+- Anything and everything is free, you don't need to provide credits.